xannaxks/pre-project/README.md

-# Simple Tic Tac Toe game pre-project, to practice lists, loops and basic python
+# Simple To Do app as pre-project
 ## How to run?
 * Open terminal and copy following commands